sshameer/DielLeafModeling/README.md

 - dielC3_script.ipynb - an IPython notebook that uses the C3 sbml file to model C3 metabolism
 - dielCAM_script.ipynb - an IPython notebook that uses the C3 sbml file to model CAM metabolism
 - dielC4_script.ipynb - an IPython notebook that uses the C4 sbml file to model C4 metabolism
+- Studying_how_stach_accumulation_changes_with_daylength_in_C3_leaves.ipynb - an IPython notebook that demonstrates how daylength can be varied in a 2-phase diel leaf model, and how such models can be used to study the effect of daylength on metabolism
+- Adding_Arabidopsis_gene_associations_to_PlanCoreMetabolism_models.ipynb - an IPython notebook that demonstrates how gene associations can be added to the PlantCoreMetabolism models